-End-to-End (E2E) Observability is defined as the ability to monitor, understand, and debug an entire state of a complex system from the frontend user experience on one end, through backend services, down to the underlying cloud infrastructure on the opposite end.
+End-to-End (E2E) Observability is the ability to monitor, understand, and debug the entire state of a complex system, from the frontend user experience on one end, through backend services, down to the underlying cloud infrastructure on the other.

-Vijayanathan kicked off his part of the presentation by asking the audience to imagine a system that could: immediately detect issues; prioritize the impact and triage of an incident; automatically provide a root cause; and proactively predict.
+Vijayanathan kicked off his part of the presentation by asking the audience to imagine a system that could: immediately detect issues; prioritize incident impact and triage; automatically identify root causes; and proactively predict.

 Typical challenges to E2E observability include: numerous and siloed data sources; disconnected and non-contextual alerting; complexity with triage and troubleshooting; and inadequate detection methods.